 When selecting which checklist to use for your DA consider if you intend to carry out more than one development type with your application.
 If you were to, for example, submit an application for a dwelling house and swimming pool, you would need to provide the information that is required from both checklists.

-All applications are required to be submitted with a Development Application Form.
+All applications are required to be submitted through the NSW Planning Portal.
 Again, further information on the application form contents and requirements can be reviewed in the DA Glossary.

 Council prefers electronic copies of ALL documents (including application forms, plans and associated expert reports).
 These can be provided on a CD, DVD or via email.
 For more information please refer to the File Format and File Name Requirements for Digital Documents Fact Sheet.
 Where you do not provide an electronic copy of your application documents a file scanning fee will apply.

 Step 4 – How do I Lodge a DA?

 Before lodging, ensure you have completed the appropriate DA checklist, and provided the required plans and documents.